All the support is provided via personal tickets. To submit us a ticket please fill in the form: http://cmsmasters.net/support/

 You should enter new text to the field in the bottom of the window - it will be saved for each item automatically.
 Edit all the messages you need and make sure you save changes to the file before closing.

 Create a language file (for instance the lg_LG file or any other name to your preference).
-The program will create two files with similar names with extensions .po and .mo.
+The program will create two files with similar names with resolutions .po and .mo.

-When translation is finished and saved, copy these two files to your server: wp-content/languages/themes folder named as miss-sunshine-lg_LG.po and miss-sunshine-lg_LG.mo.
-In case if there is no wp-content/languages/themes folder you should create it first.
+When translation is finished and saved, copy these two files to your server: wp-content/themes/eco-press/framework/languages.

 Here is a list of language codes examples that can be used: